rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

    commands you allow them to run without confirmation.
 Take special care of credentials that are exposed via environment variables.

-[^1]: In one occasion while testing the sandboxing feature of Claude I had it
+[^1]: On one occasion while testing the sandboxing feature of Claude I had it
-    assure me that its access to a file were blocked by the sandbox, even if the sandbox couldn't be started because of missing system dependencies!
+    assure me that its access to a file was blocked by the sandbox, even if the sandbox couldn't be started because of missing system dependencies!
 [^2]: Which got implemented quite quickly after I proposed it:
     <https://github.com/always-further/nono/issues/688>